DOJ ducks chance to defend citizenship question on census

-A Justice Department official skipped out on a hearing Tuesday about why the administration wants to ask a citizenship question on the 2020 census, leaving both Democrats and Republicans saying they’re ready to send a subpoena to make him talk.
+President Trump has bragged about getting a question on citizenship in the 2020 census, so lawmakers on Capitol Hill were surprised Tuesday when a top Justice Department official skipped a hearing where he was supposed to defend the move.

-John M. Gore, acting assistant attorney general for civil rights, had been invited to testify at a House Oversight Committee hearing Tuesday but was a no-show.
+John M. Gore, acting assistant attorney general for civil rights, had been invited to testify at a House Oversight Committee hearing Tuesday, but was a no-show, drawing a bipartisan rebuke and a vow from Chairman Trey Gowdy that he will make Mr. Gore appear.

+Mr. Gowdy, South Carolina Republican, said he’ll reconvene the hearing May 18 and will issue a subpoena if he has to.

-“He’s coming to talk at some point or another, whether he wants to or not,” Mr. Gowdy, South Carolina Republican, said.
-He set a new hearing for May 18 where he said Mr. Gore will show up even if it’s not voluntary.
+“He’s coming to talk at some point or another, whether he wants to or not,” Mr. Gowdy said.

-Mr. Gore was supposed to the the star witness Tuesday at a hearing looking at preparations for the 2020 census.
-The decision to include a question on citizenship has made the decennial county more controversial than usual.
+Mr. Gore was supposed to be the star witness Tuesday at a hearing looking at preparations for the 2020 census.
+The decision to include a question on citizenship has made the decennial count more controversial than usual.

 The Justice Department declined to comment on Mr. Gore’s no-show and on the looming subpoena.

 The department asked last year, late in the process, that the citizenship question be added.
 The Commerce Department, which oversees the census, agreed earlier this year.
+In the wake of the decision Mr. Trump’s campaign sent out fundraising emails bragging about the accomplishment.

 Justice officials have said they want the citizenship information to help with enforcing voting-rights laws.